No! You can register any microchip with the BC Pet Registry. All you need is your pet’s existing microchip number to get started.

 We still recommend that your pet wear a collar as it is a visible form of identification (ID) for your pet.
 If your pet is found locally, you may be reunited quicker as a neighbor could contact you without the help of a veterinarian or shelter.

-Yes, microchips are completely safe when properly implanted by a veterinarian or trained professional.
+Yes, microchips are safe when properly implanted by a veterinarian or trained professional.
 Microchips do not run on batteries and last the lifetime of the animal.
 While it is possible for microchips to travel, this migration is not harmful to the animal.
 Microchips are coated with an anti-migratory coating to prevent this from occurring.
 If you have any additional questions about the microchipping procedure, please get in touch with your local veterinarian.

 No, sorry!
 City licensing is different than a microchip or tattoo registration.
 City licensing must be done directly with your municipal animal control office (ex.
 City of Vancouver).